The Latest: Studies on vaccines, need for possible boosters

 HERE’S WHAT ELSE IS HAPPENING:

+Starting Thursday, shoppers who get their vaccine at clinics set up outside one of a select few Market Basket supermarkets in the state will get a $25 store gift card, the Republican governor said at a news conference in Chelsea.

+“We know these are convenient community locations.
+They’re very heavily traveled, as anybody who’s ever been to one knows,” Baker said.
+The mobile vaccine clinics will be set up at Market Basket stores in Chelsea, Fall River, Lawrence, Lynn and Revere, some of the communities that suffered most during the pandemic.
+No appointments are necessary.
+Shots will be available Thursday, Friday and Saturday and again on June 10 to 12.

-PARIS — French President Emmanuel Macron move up the COVID-19 vaccination schedule, saying youth ages 12 to 18 can get inoculations starting June 15.
+PARIS — French President Emmanuel Macron is moving up the COVID-19 vaccination schedule, saying youth ages 12 to 18 can get inoculations starting June 15.

 The announcement came just three days after 18-year-olds began getting vaccinated.
 France’s vaccination campaign got off to a slow start but is moving full speed ahead.
 More than 40% of the population has received at least one injection.